yichifauzi/ConvertJavaTextureToBedrock/.github/ISSUE_TEMPLATE/issue.md

 A clear and concise description of what the issue is.
 Is there an error message?
 Which step is previous the error message?
-Is the same error/step if you try multiple?
+Is the same error/step or vary it if you try multiple?

 **System info**
 System OS: